zzzzzzzzzzzzzzzzz

 Meanwhile, on LinkedIn…

 I had it, but I was still missing THE scene: the bubble popping.
 And here comes the part people don’t usually tell about AI.
 They only show the pretty results and it looks like magic.
 Well, either I’m really clumsy (and I even used a custom GPT, the AI Video Prompt Generator for Veo2, Kling, Runway, to refine the prompts) or it’s not magic: it’s trial and error, spending credits, and crossing fingers that the model understands something from your prompts.
 I thought: “pfft, a bubblegum bubble popping, that must be easy for AI.”
 Nope.
-What I got in many tests was straight-up disturbing (seriously, don’t watch them before bed).
+What I got in many tests was even disturbing (don’t watch them before bed).

+I learned there’s no single model that works for everything: the best one is the one that adapts to what you need right then.
 Next time, I promise to do better research on which model does what before I waste attempts like a maniac

 Once I nailed the bubble, I moved on to the script and audio.
 I worked the script with ChatGPT to shape the narration.
 With version 4—not the standard one, the more creative brainstorming-friendly one (don’t ask me which exactly, because it no longer exists).
 For audio I used ElevenLabs with the voice Ivanna – Girl Next Door, which sounds very natural, not like an ad or a podcast host.
 Though again, it took some tests, because you don’t get the voice you want on the first try.